 - Limited Liability Companies for Duty-Free Zones (Sociedades de Zona Franca – SAU)

 - Corporations (Sociedades Anónimas – SA)

-The public notary will provide you with an official certificate that should be shown in the National Registry of Commerce in order to complete the company registration process.
+Company incorporation document: To register and formalize the incorporation of the company, it should be registered in the Government’s One-Stop-Shop (Empresa en el día).
+All the registration fees for corporations or ‘SA’ companies are paid through this local authority.
+Likewise, a public notary will provide you with an official certificate that should be shown in the National Registry of Commerce in order to complete the company registration process.

 Registration of Company with Local Tax Authorities

 Tax Administration Directorate (Dirección General Impositiva) is the entity where the company will pay taxes.
 The National Registry will stamp the book of shares, the letter copybook, the register of minutes of the board meetings and the register of minutes of shareholder´s meetings.
 Once this is completed, the company will be able to obtain its local Tax ID (‘RUT‘).

 The final step when incorporating a legal entity in Uraguay when expanding your business in the country is to open a corporate bank account.
 Once you have obtained your Ta company Tax ID, you will be able to open your corporate account.